-Eleni Myrivili served as deputy mayor for Urban Nature, Resilience, and Climate Change Adaptation for the City of Athens.
+Eleni Myrivili served as the deputy mayor for Urban Nature, Resilience, and Climate Change Adaptation for the City of Athens.
 Through her work on heat adaptation, Athens has taken a leadership role in the international climate change discourse.
 Leading the Urban Nature Directorate, which comprises more than 400 staff and a multimillion dollar annual budget, Myrivili drove innovative climate adaptation solutions that both protect the city’s most vulnerable populations and also establish green infrastructure guidelines and policies.

 Elected into city government in 2014, she has served as chief resilience officer since 2015, creating the first office of Resilience and Sustainability and launched the Athens Resilience Strategy for 2030 as part of the Rockefeller Foundation’s pioneering 100 Resilient Cities initiative.